 The bamboo plant contains an antimicrobial substance that makes it resistant to fungus and repellent to bacteria.
 Bamboo clothing is also resistant to microbes.
 It is suitable for sportswear, as the garment may be worn for a longer time without becoming offensively smelly.
 The fabric also appeals to sportsmen with its ability to absorb moisture.

 For those people who suffer from allergies and skin sensitivity, bamboo clothing is the answer, being least likely to provoke a reaction on account of its anti-fungal and absorbent properties.
 Clothing made from bamboo fabric is able to keep you warm in cold weather and also because it can “breathe”, the wearer is cooler in hot climates and clothing doesn't cling and stick to the skin.

-Bamboo grows in most parts of the world, is sustainable, fast-growing and has a low environmental impact.
-It is a good deal more than preferred food of the panda; for the good of our precious planet we should be making conscious choices and rejecting plastic.
+Bamboo grows in most parts of the world, is sustainable, fast-growing, and has a low environmental impact.
+It is a good deal more than the preferred food of the panda; for the good of our precious planet, we should be making conscious choices and rejecting plastic.
 Eco-friendly bamboo is the natural choice.